-2.3.4 Net performance
+2.4.4 Net performance

 The net performance of each participation class of the Fund is based on the net asset value per participation, taking into account any dividend distributions.
+The relative performance is the difference between the net performance of each participation class of the Fund and the performance of the index.

-2.4 General information
+2.5 General information

-Index Mix Fund II (NL) ('the Fund') does not have any employees.
+Balans Mix III (NL) ('the Fund') does not have any employees.
 Goldman Sachs Asset Management B.V. ('GSAM BV'), located in The Hague is the manager of the Fund and is licensed by the Dutch Authority for the Financial Markets ('Stichting Autoriteit Financiële Markten', also referred to as 'AFM') under the Dutch Financial Supervision Act ('Wet op het financieel toezicht', also referred to as 'Wft').
 All shares in GSAM BV are held by Goldman Sachs Asset Management International Holdings B.V.
 Both entities are part of The Goldman Sachs Group, Inc. (hereinafter referred to as 'Goldman Sachs').